 If the legislature enacts legislation that is deficient, such as by failing to impose duties on the executive to consider or to take action to mitigate or to adapt to climate change, a court has no jurisdiction in judicial review to cure such deficiency.
 The court's proper function will be limited to declaring that the law does not impose such duties.
 If this means that an administrative decision of the executive that failed to consider or failed to take action to mitigate or to adapt to climate change is left unaffected, and hence action to mitigate or to adapt to climate change is not in fact taken, so be it.
 That is not the fault of the judicature; the fault lies with the legislature that enacted the deficient legislation and, perhaps, to a lesser degree, the executive in not seeking to address the deficiency, insofar as it is able, by filling in the interstices of the legislation by executive action.
 The court's decision, however, may bring scrutiny to bear on the deficiencies of the law.
 Matters are brought to legislative attention and forced upon the agendas of parliamentary representatives.
 Litigation can act as a catalyst for legislative and executive action.
-26
+33

-With the scope and purpose of judicial review in mind, avenues in which issues of adaptation to climate change might arise will be addressed.
-Conceivably, issues of adaptation to climate change might arise under many of the grounds of judicial review, however, the most likely grounds would be: under the rubric of illegality, failure of the repository of power to have a required state of mind before exercising the administrative power; under the rubric of irrationality, failure of the repository of power to consider relevant matters or making a manifestly unreasonable decision; and, under the rubric of procedural impropriety, failure of the repository of power to comply with some procedure in the statute, such as a requirement for environmental impact assessment, or for consultation.
+With the scope and purpose of judicial review in mind, avenues in which climate change might arise will be addressed.
+Conceivably, climate change might arise under many of the grounds of judicial review, however, the most likely grounds would be: under the rubric of illegality, failure of the repository of power to have a required state of mind before exercising the administrative power; under the rubric of irrationality, failure of the repository of power to consider relevant matters or making a manifestly unreasonable decision; and, under the rubric of procedural impropriety, failure of the repository of power to comply with some procedure in the statute, such as a requirement for environmental impact assessment, or for consultation.
 Each of these grounds will be considered.

 For each ground, I will first outline the relevant principles applicable to judicial review on the ground as these fix the parameters for the court's role.
-I will then canvass how issues of climate change, including adaptation to climate change, have arisen or might arise.
-There are very few cases in which administrative decisions have been challenged on grounds relating to adaptation to climate change, so it has been necessary to discuss cases raising other aspects of climate change (notably, impacts on climate change) or, more generally, the principles of ecologically sustainable development to illustrate the potential for challenge on grounds relating to adaptation to climate change.
+I will then canvass how issues of climate change have arisen or might arise.
+There are very few cases in which administrative decisions have been challenged on grounds relating to climate change, so it has been necessary to discuss not only the few cases raising aspects of climate change but also cases which refer to, more generally, the principles of ecologically sustainable development (ESD) in order to illustrate the potential for challenge on grounds relating to climate change.